AOR AR-DV1 "Digital

 tune in the MW band at any time at the test location to reduce the

-local signals JUST ENOUGH to keep overloading at bay.
+local signals JUST ENOUGH to keep overloading at bay with a long outdoor antenna in use (was not much).
 This situation

-will of course vary at any given location.
+will of course vary at any given location and antenna used.

 One major “Bug-A-Boo” with the AOR